Christian Aid Week at St John's

 Watch it on the Canterbury Cathedral website HERE

-Prayer is always important, but even more so when you're shut in and isolated
+Prayer is always important, but even more so if you are still having to self-isolate

 For some ideas that you mght find helpful visit our Prayer Page HERE